NASA-AMMOS/aerie-ui/README.md

-# merlin-ui
+# aerie-ui

-This is the UI for the Aerie - Merlin component.
+This is the UI application and reusable UI components for [Aerie](https://github.jpl.nasa.gov/MPS/aerie).

 ## Install